 It is important that you closely review and understand the risks of investing in each Fund.
 Each Fund's NAV and investment return will fluctuate based upon changes in the value of its portfolio securities.
 You could lose money on your investment in each Fund, and each Fund could underperform other investments.
 There is no guarantee that each Fund will meet its investment objective.
 An investment in the Funds is not a deposit of a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Below are some of the specific risks of investing in the Funds including the risks of the investment strategies of the Reference Assets.
-The realization of certain of the risks described below that may result in adverse market movements may actually benefit the T-Rex 2X Inverse Bitcoin Daily Target ETF due to their inverse investment objective.
+The realization of certain of the risks described below that may result in adverse market movements may actually benefit a 2X Inverse ETF due to their inverse investment objective.

-Effects of Compounding and Market Volatility Risk - T-Rex 2X Long Bitcoin Daily Target ETF
+Effects of Compounding and Market Volatility Risk - Each 2X Long ETF